PawnTakesQueen/datecalc/README.md

 datecalc is created by PariahVi (http://pariahvi.com) and is licensed under a BSD License.
 Read LICENSE.txt for more license text.

-Python module to calculate the day of the week of any date
+A Module to Calculate the Day of the Week of Any Date

 ####Dependencies
 * Python (>= 2.4)